While you were watching Genuine Risk win the Kentucky Derby on May 3rd, 1980, these Top 20 songs would have been your soundtrack.

 And now I’m obliged to show you this.

 1. Call Me – Blondie (3 Weeks at #1)

 Blondie is halfway through their six week run at the top with this Giorgio Moroder producer single from American Gigolo.
-Blondie was the rare group at the same to have critical & commercial success and well as hip cred.
-And if you ever need to practices your moves ala Damone, Debbie is there for you.
+Blondie was the rare group at the time to have critical & commercial success as well as hip cred.
+And if you ever need to practice your moves ala Damone, Debbie is there for you.